-Public Record Office Victoria is the archives of the State Government of Victoria.
-We hold approximately 100kms of records from the mid 1830s to today, which we manage for use by the Government and people of Victoria.
+Public Record Office Victoria (PROV) is the archives of the State Government of Victoria.
+We hold around 100kms of records dating from 1830s right up to the present day.

-Established under the Public Records Act 1973, Public Record Office Victoria’s objectives as set out in the Act are to:
+Established under the Public Records Act 1973 PROV’s objectives are to:

 Public Record Office Victoria is an agency of the Department of Premier and Cabinet.